County reports one new COVID-19 death

-AUBURN — The DeKalb County Health Department on Wednesday reported one new death of a DeKalb County resident who was infected with COVID-19 and 14 new cases of COVID-19 in county residents.
+AUBURN — The DeKalb County Health Department on Tuesday reported one new death of a COVID-19-positive patient and 37 new cases of COVID-19 in DeKalb County residents.

-The new cases bring the county’s total to 3,337 since the start of the pandemic and 327 in the first 13 days of January.
-This month’s average of 25 new cases per day is below the December average of 34 per day.
+The new cases bring the county’s total to 3,419 since the start of the pandemic and 409 in January.
+They represent a four-day total from Saturday through Tuesday, and the four-day average of 9.25 cases per day lowers this month’s average to 21.5 new cases per day.

-It has been six days since anyone over the age of 80 has been diagnosed as a new patient.
+It has been 12 days since anyone over the age of 80 was diagnosed as a new patient in DeKalb County.

+The Regenstrief Institute reports that 239 DeKalb County residents have been hospitalized with COVID-19, including 41 who have been treated by intensive-care units.

 (0) comments